ostaptan/varvara/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

+## What to do?

+1. Add some stylings and improve the view of pages (add some javascript for models as erd of akira matsuda https://github.com/amatsuda/erd )
+2. Add hierarchy of controllers.
+3. maybe: Live rails console as in gem 'better_errors'
+4. Add displaying some configurations.
+5. Add ui possibillity to generate models, controllers, scaffolds.
+6. have fun)